Mesalazine: Mechanism of action

+The exact mechanism of mesalazine is unknown, but it is speculated that mesalazine decreases synthesis of prostaglandin and leukotriene, modulating the inflammatory response derived from the cyclooxygenase and lipooxygenase pathways.
+It appears to act locally on colonic mucosa.
+In 2025, mesalazine was reported to bind tubulin and stabilize microtubules.

 Chemistry

-Mesalazine is the active moiety of sulfasalazine, which is metabolized to sulfapyridine and mesalazine.
-It is also the active component of the prodrug balsalazide along with the inert carrier molecule 4-aminobenzoyl-beta-alanine.
+Mesalazine is an active metabolite of sulfasalazine, which is metabolized to sulfapyridine and mesalazine.
+It is also the active metabolite of the prodrugs balsalazide (accompanied by the inert carrier molecule 4-aminobenzoyl-β-alanine) and olsalazine (which is metabolized to two equivalents of mesalazine).
 It is in the category of disease-modifying antirheumatic drugs (DMARDs) family of medications.
 It is unclear exactly how it works.
 Mesalazine is claimed to be a PPAR-γ agonist.